-- 6. Fair Housing and Equal Opportunity Disadvantaged Businesses When procuring construction or services, grantees are to take affirmative steps to solicit bids from minority owned businesses (MBE) and women owned businesses (WBE). - 7.
+- 5. Environmental Review Grantees must comply with the National Environmental Policy Act of 1969 and other federal laws which are specified in 24 CFR Part 58. .
+This review must be completed prior to the initiation of project activities regardless of the funding source. .
+A project is defined as the sum of all elements or activities, not just those funded with CDBG. .
+No activities are to begin until a Release of Funds has been issued by the CDBG Environmental Officer. .
+Note construction restrictions below under New Construction. - 6.
+Fair Housing and Equal Opportunity Grantees must demonstrate their compliance with numerous federal laws, regulations, and Executive Orders as a recipient of a CDBG award and in their general conduct of operating a government.
+The most relevant regulations are related to non-discrimination when using HUD funding programs; non-discrimination and equal opportunity in housing; non-discrimination on the basis of race, color, religion, sex, national origin, handicap or familial status in programs and activities receiving or benefiting from federal assistance; and employment and contracting opportunities for lower income persons or minority businesses.
+The grant agreements issued for funded projects will identify all that apply and the specific requirements.
+Note that these requirements must be met by subrecipients and businesses too. - 7.
+Fair Housing and Equal Opportunity Disadvantaged Businesses When procuring construction or services, grantees are to take affirmative steps to solicit bids from minority owned businesses (MBE) and women owned businesses (WBE). - 8.
 Fair Housing and Equal Opportunity Section 3 The HUD Section 3 regulations have been revised.
 Grantees must comply with Section 3 of the HCD Act of 1968.
 The new rule looks at the entire project and Section 3 applies if a project is funded with a minimum of \$200,000 of CDBG and other HUD funding.
 It applies to projects when the HUD funding is used for construction activities.
 To the greatest extent feasible, "Section 3 Business Concerns" and/or "Section 3 Workers" are to be hired.
 Grantees must report on total labor hours for the entire project, making the best effort to ensure that 25% of labor hours are provided by Section 3 workers.
 Additionally, a minimum of 5% of those hours are to be provided by Targeted Section 3 Workers.

-Section 3 does not apply to single family housing rehabilitation programs unless the cost per house exceeds \$200,000 in federal HUD funding.
+Section 3 does not apply to single family housing rehabilitation programs unless the cost per house exceeds \$200,000 in federal HUD funding. .